Do You Know Which Mattress Is Right For You?

 in everything we do.

 To include ‘Organic’ in any advertising is easy, but make sure you find out what every component is first.
-As an example, a few years ago there were a couple of firms in Australia advertising Organic Cotton Mattresses; upon investigation only the outer fabric was organic cotton.
+As an example, some firms in Australia advertising Organic Cotton Mattresses; upon investigation only the outer fabric was claimed to be organic cotton but certification was not found.

 So many people go blindly into purchasing ‘ORGANIC’, when in fact it is mostly used as a hyped-up marketing word!
-However, please be aware of the enormous lengths we go to in order to provide you with genuinely cleaner, healthier, chemical free products.
+However, please be aware of the enormous lengths we go to, to provide you with genuinely cleaner, healthier, harmful-chemical free products.
 It all comes from a very personal level.

-Organature® Mattresses are made with 100% Organic Cotton Filling and Fabric and this includes the fabric on the springs which you cannot even see.
+Organature® Mattresses are made with 100% Organic Cotton Filling and Fabric, (AND NOW also GOLS latex), Certified GOTS (Global Organic Textile Standard) and this includes the fabric on the springs which you cannot even see.
 This provides you with the best, natural and non-toxic alternative for the entire family, delivered to your door Australia-wide.

 We know that removing chemicals from your sleeping environment is essential for optimizing your body’s ability to rejuvenate itself.